openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 In traditional OpenID Connect, the ID token is signed by the OP as an entity, identified by the `iss` claim.
 The RP uses this identifier to obtain the key material to validate the ID token's signature.
 This signature ensures the data is attested by the OP the RP trusts for that purpose and it also is an attestation of what service produced the ID token (since both are the same entity).

 In the Self-Issued OP case, the ID token is self-signed with a private key under the user's control, identified by the `sub` claim.
 The RP uses this identifier to obtain the key material to validate the ID token's signature.
 Unlike traditional OpenID Connect, this signature can no longer be used to cryptographically validate the software or service that created the ID token.
 Self-issued ID token can be detected when the `iss` value is set to the user identifier conveyed in the `sub` Claim, because from a conceptual perspective, the issuer of the ID Token is the user.
-This also aligns SIOP with the way self-signed certificates and W3C Verifiable Presentations handle subject and issuer of such certificates and self-signed assertions, respectively.
+This also aligns Self-Issued OP with the way self-signed certificates and W3C Verifiable Presentations handle subject and issuer of such certificates and self-signed assertions, respectively.

 Note: Discuss trust OP-RP relationship in Self-Issued OP.